ACID STAINED CONCRETE PATIO FLOORS

 Inspect you concrete.
 Knowing your concrete surface conditions and age are very important factors for successful staining.
 Keep the following conditions in mind when determining whether or not your slab is a good candidate for acid staining:

 • The slab should not have been poured with a waterproofing agent, cleaned with muriatic acid or a heavy tri-sodium phosphate (TSP) solution.
 The acid stain reaction cannot occur on surfaces treated with these products.

 • For older, excessively power-washed or mechanically-profiled concrete, the surface must be completely intact with no exposed aggregate or sand particles.

 • Concrete acid stain does not stain rocks, sand or aggregate.
 Exposed aggregate or otherwise depleted concrete may cause the acid stain to take irregularly, react weakly or produce a color inconsistent with the acid stain color chart.

 • Newly poured concrete should include less than 10% fly ash to insure a good chemical reaction with the acid stain.

 • Concrete poured with excessive water in the mix can create a thin, unstable layer of concrete on the slab surface.
 To test for instability, press the tip of nail into the concrete.
 If breaking or damage of any kind occurs, the slab must be profiled with a sander or buffer using a 60-80 grit sanding disc before staining.

-If your patio gets direct sunlight for much of the day, avoid selecting black as a main acid stain color.
+Apply acid stain to concrete floors.
+When choosing acid stain colors, take into account that if your patio gets direct sunlight for much of the day, avoid selecting black as a main acid stain color.
 Use the darker colors as an accent or the concrete will become too hot to walk on in the heat of the day.

 Choose a stain(s) complementary to your brick or siding color.
 Exact color matches are difficult to achieve with acid stain.
 Most customers select at least two acid stain colors for patio applications.